-Enter in MP7441 bit 0 whether the TNC should output an error message (bit 0=0) or not (bit 0=1) if spindle rotation is not active when the cycle is called.
+Enter in MP7441 bit 0 whether the TNC should output an error message (bit 0=0) or not (bit 0=1) if the spindle is not running when the cycle is called.
 The function also needs to be adapted by your machine manufacturer.